code-differently/fullstack-cookbook/challenge01-a/ReadMe.md

 * JPA - Java Persistence API
 * H2 - The Database

+Place the folder in your dev folder, then create a new REPO in github and push the changes up.

 ## Step 02 :

 Create the full application with the following structure